diptopauldip/itsmitroy.github.io/README.md

 ## Github Deployment

 execute the command `npm run deploy` to deploy the public files to github pages deployment source branch say branch name is gh-pages.

+## Frequent Errors

+1. Gatsby - The result of this StaticQuery could not be fetched
+1. run `gatsby clean` command